Real Stories Written by Real Tech Professionals

 Brandon Edenfield is managing director of app modernization at Advanced.

-Peter Evans is the CTO of Built In.
+Peter Evans is the former CTO of Built In.

 David Finkelstein is co-founder and CEO of BDEX.
 He is an internet pioneer, tech entrepreneur and founder of numerous internet companies dating back to 1994.